|

 Oliel, firmly.

-How many times do I have to tell you that she is safe?
+How many times do I have to tell you she's safe?

 She has a Letter of Pardon